Bounding Training Data Reconstruction in DP-SGD: Experimental details

 The prior-aware attacks given in \Cref{alg: prior_aware_attack} (and in \Cref{alg: improved_prior_aware_attack}) have no specific hyper-parameters that need to be set.
 As stated, the attack proceeds by summing the inner-product defined in \Cref{ssec:prior_aware_attack} over all training steps for each sample in the prior and selecting the sample that maximizes this sum as the reconstruction.
 One practical note is that we found it useful to normalize privatized gradients such that the privatized gradient containing the target will be sampled from a Gaussian with unit mean instead of $C^2$, which will be sensitive to choice of $C$ and can lead to numerical precision issues.

 \paragraph{Estimating $\gamma$ details.}

 As described in \Cref{sec:bounding_reconstruction}, $\nu$ is instantiated as $\mathcal{N}(0, \sigma^2 I)$, a $T$-dimensional isotropic Gaussian distribution with zero mean, and $\mu$ is given by $\sum_{w \in \{0,1\}^T} p(w) \mathcal{N}(w, \sigma^2 I)$, a mixture of $T$-dimensional isotropic Gaussian distributions with means in $\{0,1\}^T$ sampled according to $B(q, T)$.
 Throughout all experiments, we use 1M independent Gaussian samples to compute the estimation of $\gamma$ given by the procedure in \Cref{alg:estimate_gamma}, and because we use a discrete prior of size $|\pi|$, the base probability of reconstruction success, $\kappa$, is given as $\nicefrac{1}{|\pi|}$.
+Estimating $\gamma$ is cheap; setting $T=1$ and using a 2.3 GHz 8-Core Intel Core i9 CPU it takes 0.002s to estimate with 10,000 samples.
+This increases to 0.065s, 0.196s, and 2.084s with 100,000, 1M, and 10M samples.
+The estimate sensitivity is also small; for the experimental parameters used in \cref{fig:experiment_6_main} at $\epsilon=10$, over 1,000 different calls to \cref{alg:estimate_gamma} the standard deviation of $\gamma$ estimates is $<0.019$ using 10,000 samples, and $<0.0017$ using 1M samples.